ad-si/TaskLite/docs-source/concepts.md

 The idea is that you never have to manually set a priority, because it can be derived accurately from other values.
 This of course requires you
-to use the other availabe meta information adequately!
+to use the other available meta information adequately!

 The exact calculation algorithm can be found in the `taskViewQuery` function in [DbSetup.hs].